behave/behave/docs/behave.rst

    rather than included.
 **logging_clear_handlers** -- boolean
    Clear all other logging handlers.
+**summary** -- boolean
+   Don't display the summary at the end of the run.
+**summary** -- boolean
+   Display the summary at the end of the run.
 **outfile** -- text
    Write to specified file instead of stdout.
 **quiet** -- boolean